Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-To implement the Q-learning algorithm, \citet{chaharsooghi2008reinforcement} defined the current system state as a vector consisting of the four inventory positions in terms of current stock levels.
+In \cite{Chaharsooghi2008}, which is one of the most cited RL articles about SCIM, the authors proposed an approach based on Q-learning to address (a \textit{centralized} variant of) the SCIM problem consisting of a linear supply chain with four participants.
+In particular, they defined the current system state as a vector consisting of the four inventory positions in terms of current stock levels.
 However, considering that inventory positions thus defined may take infinite values, applying this strategy appears unfeasible since the Q-table would be in turn infinite.
 Consequently, the authors \textit{discretized} the state space into nine intervals.
 In this way, the possible state values amount to $9^4$.
-Regarding actions, their approach determines the number of products to order via the $d{+}x$ policy \footnote{Precisely, if a participant in the previous time step received a request for $d$ product units from the downstream stage, the \textit{$d{+}x$ policy} requires ordering $d{+}x$ units to the upstream stage in the current time step.}.
+Regarding actions, their approach determines the number of products to order via the $d{+}x$ policy; precisely, if a participant in the previous time step received a request for $d$ product units from the succeeding stage, the \textit{$d{+}x$ policy} requires ordering $d{+}x$ units to the preceding stage in the current time step.
 The learning process's objective is hence to determine the value of the unknown variable $x$ according to the given system state.
 For limiting the Q-table size, $x$ was \textit{constrained} by the authors to belong to [0, 3] so that the possible number of actions amounts to $4^4$.
-Lastly, the customer demand at the retailer was generated through a uniform distribution on [0, 15], while the time horizon was set to 35 (weeks).

 Obviously, by defining restricted state and action spaces, the resulting Q-table appears to be more manageable.
-However, analyzing various RL studies \citep{ravulapati2004reinforcement, sui2010reinforcement, mortazavi2015designing}, it becomes evident that the Q-tables implemented are typically huge and, thus, \textit{unscalable}.
-For example, the Q-table adopted by \citet{chaharsooghi2008reinforcement} has a number of cells equal to ($9^4 \cdot 4^4=$) \numprint{1679616}, equivalent to the number of states multiplied by the number of actions.
+However, analyzing various RL studies \cite{Yan2022}, it becomes evident that the Q-tables implemented are typically huge and, thus, \textit{unscalable}.
+For example, the Q-table adopted by \cite{Chaharsooghi2008} has a number of cells equal to ($9^4 \cdot 4^4=$) \numprint{1679616}, equivalent to the number of states multiplied by the number of actions.
 Consequently, expanding the size of the state or action spaces might not be feasible, as the Q-tables can no longer be handled.
-Another critical point of reflection is given in \citet{geevers2020deep}, where the author has shown that the approach proposed by \citet{chaharsooghi2008reinforcement} is not able to learn an effective policy since the impact of the actions (restricted to take values on the interval [0, 3]) is so limited that even \textit{random actions} provide basically the same results.